psusecurity/psusecurity.github.io/README.md

  - The executable is compiled from the provided source code and it contains debugging information
  - The core dump is generated when the provided executable runs into failure
+ - **Dynamic Hint: The software crashes right after the return instruction has been executed.
+To solve this challenge, you might take a look at the return address remaining on the stack.**

 ### Challenge 10 : Recover the Execution State before a Software Crash